goblin101-co/stock-simulator/README.md

 - Coming soon!

 ## Setup new players
+- Download the .exe file
+- Start the game
-- Running the program will create a .db file
+- Starting the game you will create your account credentials
-- Data is added in real time
+- These will be saved on the server and will be associated to your player ID

 ## Setup returning players
 - Attach your .db file and the program will register your name